Is Dubai Safe For Americans?

 Again, this is because of the strict punishment when caught by police and the chance of being caught is big as the cameras and police are almost everywhere.

-Uber is also available in Dubai but prices are higher than prices of city taxis.
-Read about Uber in Dubai here.
+Uber is also available in Dubai but prices are higher than prices of the city taxis.
+Another provider similar to Uber is Careeem which is cheaper.

 Public transportation in Dubai is very clean and safe any time even at night.
 Whether you are using the metro, bus, or tram, you will always be safe there.